kubevirt/user-guide/docs/operations/api_validation.md

 --admission-control='Initializers,NamespaceLifecycle,LimitRanger,ServiceAccount,DefaultStorageClass,DefaultTolerationSeconds,NodeRestriction,MutatingAdmissionWebhook,ValidatingAdmissionWebhook,ResourceQuota'
 ```

+Note that the old --admission-control flag was deprecated in 1.10 and replaced with --enable-admission-plugins.
+**MutatingAdmissionWebhook** and **ValidatingAdmissionWebhook** are enabled by default.

 ### Enabling KubeVirt Admission Controller on OKD

 OKD also requires the admission control webhooks to be enabled at